Shut Up (and Sleep with Me): Music video

 The music video for "Shut Up (and Sleep with Me)" was directed by Austrian director Matthias Schweger.
 Simon Price of Melody Maker said, "You've seen the video.
 A skinny Romosexual, electric blue, no, shocking pink, no, custard blond hair smeared in the style of the Twenties around a face of bone china, gazing into the camera with kohled eyes and, in perfect TEFL-elocuted Euro-English, imploring you: SHUT UP...AND SLEEP WITH ME."
-There was also made a similar video for the remix by American DJ and record producer George Morel.
-It was later made available on YouTube in 2018, and had generated almost five million views as of early 2025.
+A similar video was made for the remix by American DJ and record producer George Morel.
+"Shut Up (and Sleep with Me)" was A-listed on German music television channel VIVA in July 1995.
+It was also A-listed on Dutch TMF and received heavy rotation on MTV Europe in September.
+The video was later made available on YouTube in 2018, and had generated more than five million views as of 2025.

+Awards

+The success of "Shut Up (and Sleep with Me)" led to Sin With Sebastian being nominated to the 1996 Echo Awards in the category for Best German Dance Single.
+He was also nominated in the category for Best Dance at the 1995 MTV Europe Music Awards and it earned the artist an award at the 1996 Dance d'Or Awards in France.